Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Methodology

 \subsection{Time and Space Translation Equivariance}

 CNNs are time translation-equivariant as long as we predict in an autoregressive manner.
 Convolutional layers are also naturally space translation-equivariant (if cropping is ignored).
 Any activation function which acts identically pixel-by-pixel is equivariant.
-Both \texttt{ResNet} and \texttt{U-net} are time and space translation-equivariant due to the following proposition proved in Appendix \ref{app:transskip}. \begin{proposition} Adding skip connections to a translation-equivariant network preserves translation-equivariance. \end{proposition}